-The increase in gross loan volume for the twelve months ended December 31, 2019 was mainly due to an increase in the participation portfolio and a decline in participations sold offset by a decline in the originated portfolio.
+The increase in gross loan volume for the twelve months ended December 31, 2020 was mainly due to an increase in the participation portfolio offset by a decline in the originated portfolio.

 Additionally, the Association has sold participations of its chartered territory loan portfolio to the Bank for several years.
-This action has resulted in reductions of the gross principal chartered territory's loan volume of \$9,533, \$10,608, and \$18,405 at December 31, 2019, 2018, and 2017, respectively.
+This action has resulted in reductions of the gross principal chartered territory's loan volume of \$10,789, \$9,533, and \$10,608 at December 31, 2020, 2019, and 2018, respectively.
 The Association did not have any loans sold with recourse.
-At December 31, 2019, the Association had no one single borrower that comprised more than 2.95 percent of the loan volume.
+At December 31, 2020, the Association had no one single borrower that comprised more than 2.65 percent of the loans volume.